Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 - U.S. citizens or permanent residents

-- High school graduates or have a GED
+- High school graduates or possess a GED

 Frequently Asked Questions

-Here are some common questions about enlisting, qualifications, and what to expect.
+Here’s a quick rundown of some common queries about enlisting, qualifications, and what you can expect.

 What’s the age cutoff for enlisting in the Army?

-Generally, you need to be at least 17 years old to join.
+Generally, you need to be at least 17 to join, and most people can enlist until they’re 35.

 What kind of qualifications do I need to join the Army?

-You’ll need a high school diploma or equivalent.
+You’ll need a high school diploma or equivalent, and good physical fitness is crucial, too.

-The Army also checks your medical history and conducts background screenings.
+The Army also reviews your medical history and does background checks.

 How do you get started with the Army enlistment process?

-You can apply online to get the ball rolling.
+You can apply online to get the process rolling.

-After that, you’ll take the ASVAB test and go through a physical exam at a Military Entrance Processing Station (MEPS).
+After that, it’s on to the ASVAB test and a physical exam at a Military Entrance Processing Station (MEPS).

-Non-citizens can join the Army under certain conditions.
+Good news!
+Non-citizens can join the Army under specific conditions.

 You’ll need to be a permanent resident with a valid Green Card.

-The Army might offer a path to citizenship for those who serve, but rules can change.
+And there’s sometimes a path to citizenship for those who serve, though the rules can be a bit fluid.

 Are there different requirements for joining the Army as a woman?

-The basic requirements are the same for all genders.
+The basic requirements are the same for everyone, regardless of gender.

-Women can serve in all Army roles, including combat positions.
+Women can serve in all roles, including combat positions.

 How’s the paycheck looking once you’re in the Army?

-Army pay is based on rank and years of service.
+Army pay depends on your rank and years of service.

-New recruits start at the E-1 pay grade.
+New recruits usually start at the E-1 pay grade.

-The Army offers a steady income with paychecks twice a month.
+The Army offers a reliable income with paychecks arriving twice a month.

-There are also benefits like housing allowances and healthcare.
+Plus, there are benefits like housing allowances and healthcare.